EU chief says key to energy crisis is pushing Green Deal

 “The transition to clean energy is not only vital for our planet.
 It is also crucial for our economy and for the resilience to energy price shocks,” she said.

-It was a veiled reference to leaders such as Hungarian Prime Minister Viktor Orban, who has specifically blamed the hike in energy prices on the European Commission’s Green Deal plans.
-The project aims to cut greenhouse gas emissions by 55 % by 2030 and making the bloc carbon neutral by 2050.
+It was a veiled reference to EU leaders such as Hungarian Prime Minister Viktor Orban, who has specifically blamed the hike in energy prices on the European Commission’s Green Deal plans.
+The project aims to cut greenhouse gas emissions by 55% by 2030 and making the bloc carbon neutral by 2050.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.